wp-plugins/wp-attention-boxes/readme.txt

 == Changelog ==

 0.1 - original commit of this plugin
-1.0.1 - fix bug .. there was an extra quote in the generated snippet and added a Tip to this plugin's f.a.q.
+0.2 - fix bug .. there was an extra quote in the generated snippet and added a Tip to this plugin's f.a.q.

 == Upgrade Notice ==
-There is no upgrade, just a bug fix (not sure why I started with 0.1 though)
+There is no upgrade, just a bug fix